 Best for ages 4-8 years

 Aria is a young Black child that loves their natural hair.
 However, everyone around Aria wants to touch it, and Aria goes to great lengths to escape the unwanted attention and touch.
-We love the beautiful illustrations, the imagination-filled scenes (dragons and space!), and that this book showcases author Sharee Miller’s own voice and experience in ways that all children can connect with to understand how Aria feels (learn more about the importance of stories told in Own Voices here).
+We love the beautiful illustrations, the imagination-filled scenes (dragons and space!), and that this book showcases author Sharee Miller’s own voice and experience.
+She does this in a way that all children can connect to and understand how Aria feels (learn more about the importance of stories told in Own Voices here).
 And, Aria also learns how to understand and communicate personal boundaries with others, too!

 REINFORCE BODY-AUTONOMY